-The Python 3.9 distributions are the default and are better tested than the Python 3.8 distributions.
-3.8 was the default in previous releases and is known to work.
+The Python 3.8 distributions are the default and are better tested than the Python 3.9 distributions.
+If you care about stability, you should use 3.8.

-The standalone_dynamic distributions behave much more similarly to traditional Python build configurations than do their standalone_static counterparts.
-The standalone_dynamic distributions are capable of loading Python extension modules that exist as shared library files.
-So when working with standalone_dynamic distributions, Python wheels containing pre-built Python extension modules often just work.
+The standalone\dynamic distributions behave much more similarly to traditional Python build configurations than do their standalone\static counterparts.
+The standalone\dynamic distributions are capable of loading Python extension modules that exist as shared library files.
+So when working with standalone\dynamic distributions, Python wheels containing pre-built Python extension modules often just work.

-The downside to standalone_dynamic distributions is that you cannot produce a single file, statically-linked executable containing your application in most circumstances: you will need a standalone_static distribution to produce a single file executable.
+The downside to standalone\dynamic distributions is that you cannot produce a single file, statically-linked executable containing your application in most circumstances: you will need a standalone\static distribution to produce a single file executable.

-But as soon as you encounter a third party extension module with a standalone_static distribution, you will need to recompile it.
+But as soon as you encounter a third party extension module with a standalone\static distribution, you will need to recompile it.
 And this is often unreliable.